Join now

 The bottom 10 of the Personal Finance Index shows few surprises — with the exception of Finland (46th), which saw a major drop in 2024 (down from 5th in 2023!).

 Five of the ten worst-ranked countries are Mediterranean destinations: joining Türkiye (53rd), Egypt (52nd), and Cyprus (51st) are Italy (49th) and Greece (48th).
 Both were regularly found towards the bottom of the index in previous years.
 Expats there continue to be dissatisfied with most aspects of the index, including the state of the countries’ economies (47th Italy; 49th Greece) and job markets (50th; 47th).
-Luckily, work is not the main relocation motivation for any of these destinations.
+Luckily, work isn't the main relocation motivation for any of these destinations.
 In Greece, for example, only 18% say they moved for a job (vs. 35% globally).

 Three Asian destinations are also found in the bottom 10: Malaysia (47th), Japan (45th), and the Philippines (44th).
 The specifics differ, however.
 While expats in the Philippines are dissatisfied with the local job market (48th) and job security (46th), they’re mostly happy with their jobs (13th) and work–life balance (21st).
 The latter is an issue in Japan: less than half (46%) rate their work–life balance favorably, compared to 60% of expats worldwide.